Imagine you were a well-crafted piece of content. The blog is your oyster; your content is visible to all.

 When optimising older posts for my clients, I first audit the post as a whole.
 I’ll make small notes on what’s working, what isn’t, and what I should focus on.

-Then, I’ll begin optimising the content with everything in mind.
-When you treat each optimisation point as a step, rather than a simple outcome, you’ll find that you see many more opportunities to optimise the content.
+Then I’ll begin optimising the content, keeping everything in mind.
+When you treat each optimisation point as a step rather than a simple outcome, you’ll find many more opportunities to optimise the content.

-For example, considering new links to add can help direct what imagery to change, what headers to add, and how to include supporting keywords, among other things, which can be far more impactful than isolating each step.
+For example, considering new links to add can help determine which imagery to change, which headers to add, and how to include supporting keywords, among other things, which can be far more impactful than isolating each step.

 If you have old posts gathering dust and don’t know where to start, get in touch.
 I can help you conduct a comprehensive content audit and refresh your posts for improved performance.